 If you are confused about what to eat and what not to eat because your diet has a direct effect on cholesterol, here is a rundown:

-If you have high cholesterol, you should cut down on saturated fat found in fatty meats and whole milk dairy products like cheese, ice cream, and butter.
+If you have high cholesterol, you should cut down on saturated fat found in fatty meats and whole milk dairies products like cheese, ice cream, and butter.

 However, there are a number of foods with healthy unsaturated fats that will actually improve your cholesterol.
 They include fatty fish like tuna and salmon, walnuts, and almonds.
 But, eat them in moderation as they are high in calories.